<img src="https://secure.enterprise-consortiumoperation.com/792603.png" style="display:none;">

 Tenant engagement: the basics

 The foundation for thinking about any behaviour is that context is key.
 It is integral to all behaviours.
-In short, it’s naïve to treat processes and services as if they exist in isolation, and providers shouldn’t try to optimise their services without considering the underlying context - the relationship between a landlord and a tenant.
+In short, providers should try to optimise their services by considering the underlying context, such as the relationship between a landlord and a tenant.

 As a starting point for thinking about this relationship, it’s useful to consider what previous engagement tenants are likely to have received and where this engagement approach would fall on a transactional-relational continuum.